 Chemotherapy for bone cancer

-Chemo kills cancer cells, but it also damages some normal cells.
-This can cause side effects.
-These side effects depend on the type of drugs given, the amount taken, and how long treatment lasts.
+Chemo kills cancer cells, but it will also damage some normal cells.
+Careful attention is given to avoid or minimize side effects.
+The side effects of chemo depend on the type of drugs, the amount taken, and the length of time they are taken.

 - Nausea and vomiting

 It is important to tell your cancer care team about any side effects you have so that they can be prevented or controlled.

 Chemotherapy can damage the blood-producing cells of the bone marrow and lymph nodes, so patients may have low blood cell counts.
 Low blood cell counts can result in:

 - Increased chance of infection (too few white blood cells)

 - Bleeding or bruising after minor cuts or injuries (too few platelets)

 - Fatigue or shortness of breath (too few red blood cells)